-“I always say that I don’t have big ideas, I just have lots of little ones that fill the same amount of time,” explains London artist Kate Moross.
+“I always say that I don’t have big ideas, I just have lots of little ones that fill the same amount of time,” explains London artist Aries Moross.
 “I much prefer to take things a little bit at a time and change things that way.
 I think change is lots of small steps, not necessarily always the big things.”
-This small-idea ethos has helped Kate forge a genre-defying career as a graphic artist: she founded the London design agency Studio Moross in 2012, started the vinyl label Isomorph Records, and penned the DIY guide Make Your Own Luck.
-Her work has spanned from music videos to designing the tour visuals for One Direction.
-“I very much don’t conform to what most people think of what a graphic designer would be,” Kate confesses.
+This small-idea ethos has helped Aries forge a genre-defying career as a graphic artist: they founded the London design agency Studio Moross in 2012, started the vinyl label Isomorph Records, and penned the DIY guide Make Your Own Luck.
+Their work has spanned from music videos to designing the tour visuals for One Direction.
+“I very much don’t conform to what most people think of what a graphic designer would be,” Aries confesses.

-Kate has recently joined University of the Underground, an institution dedicated to reimagining the rules of countercultures for the 21st century.
-Kate will be a guest tutor for the university this autumn, and here she speaks to Ted Gioia on the challenges of design education, unconventional creativity, and pushing the outer limits of the imagination.
+Aries has recently joined University of the Underground, an institution dedicated to reimagining the rules of countercultures for the 21st Century.
+Aries will be a guest tutor for the university this autumn, and here they speak to Ted Gioia on the challenges of design education, unconventional creativity, and pushing the outer limits of the imagination.

 How did you become a designer and start your studio?

 I kind of fell into it because I really like drawing and just sort of found my way in the music scene doing posters and flyers as an illustrator.
 Then I went professional.
 But I found it quite boring, found I wasn’t really challenged or didn’t get to use my mind.
 I was just sort of a hand for people.
 So I started Studio Moross five years ago to enable me to do more art direction, more design, and to collaborate with people to find new ways to do things.

 What do you think is important to teach young design students that’s being missed in standard education practice?